AdobeDocs/experience-platform.en/help/destinations/catalog/adobe/marketo-engage-person-sync.md

 >
 >* To connect to the destination, you need the **[!UICONTROL View Destinations]** and **[!UICONTROL Manage Destinations]** [access control permissions](/help/access-control/home.md#permissions).

-To configure a Marketo Engage instance as a destination, that instance must be in the same IMS org as your CDP instance.
+To configure a Marketo Engage instance as a destination, that instance must be in the same organization as your Real-Time CDP instance.
 If you have already configured a destination, you may select an existing Marketo account to use with your new configuration.
-If not, click the Connector to Destination prompt, which will allow you to set the name, description, and Marketo Munchkin ID of the desired destination.
+Navigate to the destinations catalog, find the Marketo Engage Person Sync connector, and select Connect to Destination prompt, which will allow you to set the name, description, and Marketo Munchkin ID of the desired destination.
 Your Marketo Instance's Munchkin ID can be found in the Admin->Munchkin menu.

 >[!IMPORTANT]
 >